sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 To do so, **for each boundary**:

 * We pick the on- and off-point and we create one test case for each of these two points.
 * As we want to test each boundary independently, we choose in-points for the other variables/conditions.
-Note that we always choose in points, regardless of the boolean expression being connected by means of ANDs or ORs.
+Note that we always choose in points, regardless of the Boolean expression being connected by means of ANDs or ORs.
 In practice, we want all the other conditions to return true, so that we can evaluate the outcome of the condition under test independently.
 * It is important to vary the chosen in-points in the different tests, and to not choose the on- or off-point.
 This gives us the ability to partially check that the program gives the correct results for some in-points.
 If we would set the in-point to the on- or off-point, we would be testing two boundaries at once.

 To find these values and display the test cases in a structured manner, we use a **domain matrix**.
 In general, the table looks like the following: